pulkitsingh/pulkitsingh.github.io/_news/announcement_2.md

 ---

-June 2020: Excited to join the [Machine Learning for Health (ML4H)](https://www.broadinstitute.org/ml4h) group at the Broad Institute of MIT and Harvard as an ML Engineer! :dna:
+June 2020: Excited to join the [Machine Learning for Health (ML4H)](https://www.broadinstitute.org/ml4h) group at the Broad Institute of MIT and Harvard as an ML Engineer!
-:woman_technologist_medium_dark_skin_tone: